Homemade caramel apples are a fun treat to make with kids for Halloween or any fall-themed party.

 Homemade caramel might be a bit intimidating to make.
 Candy making means you have to pay attention or you can burn the whole batch and have to start again.
 So invest in a candy thermometer!

 Combine the brown sugar, butter, sweetened condensed milk, dark corn syrup, maple syrup, vanilla extract and salt in a large heavy bottomed pot.
-The recipe called for 1 tsp molasses, but since I didn’t have any, I added an extra tsp of maple syrup.
+The recipe called for 1 teaspoon molasses, but since I didn’t have any, I added an extra teaspoon of maple syrup.

 You slowly boil this caramel goo until it reaches 236ºF.
 Again, invest in a candy thermometer!